paperduck/algo/README.md

 ## Technical introduction

-- As of 2018-05-12, the platform is functional but not "production quality".
-Backtesting is non-existent.
-- It is a command line application for Linux.
+- This is a command line application for Linux.
 The Debian operating system is being used for development.
 - Python 3.6 is used for the bulk of the program currently (`/src/`).
 The database is MySQL (`/src/db/`).
 There are some shell scripts in `/src/scripts/`.
 - There are three pieces to this project, as with any algorithmic trading: backtesting, forward testing, and live trading.